Bonnie Greer

-Bonnie Greer, OBE FRSL (born 16 November 1948) is an American and British playwright, novelist, critic and broadcaster, who has lived in the UK since 1986.
-She has appeared as a panellist on television programmes such as Newsnight Review and Question Time and has served on the boards of several leading arts organisations, including the British Museum, the Royal Opera House and the London Film School.
-She is Vice President of the Shaw Society.
-She is former Chancellor of Kingston University in Kingston upon Thames, London.
-In July 2022 she was appointed a Fellow of the Royal Society of Literature.
+Bonnie Greer (16 November 1948 – 15 September 2026) was an American and British playwright, novelist, critic and broadcaster, who lived in the UK from 1986 until her death in 2026.

+Greer appeared as a panellist on television programmes such as Newsnight Review and Question Time and served on the boards of leading arts organisations, including the British Museum, the Royal Opera House and the London Film School.
+She was Vice President of the Shaw Society and Chancellor of Kingston University in London.
+She was appointed OBE in 2010 for her work in the arts, and in 2022 was elected a Fellow of the Royal Society of Literature.
-Life and career

 Early life

-Greer was born on the West Side of Chicago, the eldest of seven children born to Ben, a factory worker, and Willie Mae, a home maker.
-Greer's father was born to a family of Mississippi sharecroppers.
+Bonnie Greer was born on 16 November 1948, in the West Side of Chicago, the eldest of seven children of Ben, a factory worker, and Willie Mae, a homemaker.
+Greer's father was from a family of Mississippi sharecroppers.
 He was stationed in Britain during World War II and took part in the D-Day landings.

+In Chicago, she attended Harlan Community Academy High School, after which she enrolled at DePaul University, paying her way by working as a waitress in a blues club.

+Career

 Although she began writing plays at the age of nine, Greer originally set out on a legal career, but dropped out when her professor told her he did not think women should have a career in law.
-Instead she studied theatre in Chicago under David Mamet's supervision and at the Actors Studio in New York with Elia Kazan.
-Living in Manhattan's West Village (part of Greenwich Village) in New York City in the late 1970s and early 1980s, Greer had many gay male friends who became seriously ill.
+She instead studied theatre in Chicago under David Mamet's supervision and at the Actors Studio in New York with Elia Kazan.
+Living in Manhattan's West Village in New York City in the late 1970s and early 1980s, Greer had many gay male friends who contracted HIV/AIDS.